 Endoscopy is a way of looking inside the body using a flexible tube that has a small camera and light on the end of it.
 This instrument is called an...

 Flechner SM, Finke JH, Fairchild RL.
 Basic instrumentation and cystoscopy.
 In: Wein AJ, Kavoussi LR, Novick AC, Partin AW, Peters CA, eds.
 Campbell-Walsh Urology.
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 17.

 Kimmey MB.
 Complications of gastrointestinal endoscopy.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
 9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 40.
+Philadelphia, PA: Elsevier Saunders; 2010:chap 40.

-Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington, School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Reviewed By: Linda J. Vorvick, MD, medical director and director of didactic curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.